-Doctors are working to learn more about penile cancer, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
+Doctors are working to learn more about penile cancer, ways to prevent it, how to best treat it, and how to provide the best care to men diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
-Always talk with your doctor about the diagnostic and treatment options best for you
+Always talk with your doctor about the diagnostic and treatment options best for you.

 Targeted therapy.
 Targeted therapy is a treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
 This type of treatment blocks the growth and spread of cancer cells while limiting the damage to normal cells.

 Recent studies show that not all tumors have the same targets.
 To find the most effective treatment, your doctor may run tests to identify the genes, proteins, and other factors in your tumor.
 As a result, doctors can better match each patient with the most effective treatment whenever possible.
 In addition, many research studies are taking place now to find out more about specific molecular targets and new treatments directed at them.
 Learn more about targeted treatments .

 Radiation therapy.
 Researchers are working to find the best way to use radiation therapy for penile cancer.
 This could include a combination of therapies, including radiation therapy and chemotherapy, in an effort to avoid surgery to remove the penis.
 Improved techniques use CT scans to plan treatment, which may help find the dose that best treats the cancer while causing fewer side effects.

 Radiosensitizers.
-In addition, researchers are investigating the use of radiosensitizers in the treatment of penile cancer.
-Radiosensitizers are drugs that make tumor cells more sensitive to radiation therapy, making radiation therapy more effective.
+In addition, researchers are looking at the use of radiosensitizers in the treatment of penile cancer.
+Radiosensitizers are drugs that make tumor cells more sensitive to radiation therapy, which makes radiation therapy more effective.

 Combination therapy.
 Researchers are studying whether the combination of chemotherapy and radiation therapy better reduces the risk of recurrence and/or increases survival than standard treatments.